opawg/podcast-prefixes/README.md

 * `prefixname`: a humanly-readable name of the prefix company

+* `abilities_stats`: a boolean showing whether this prefix company uses its logs to provide stats

+* `abilities_tracking`: a boolean showing whether this prefix company uses its logs to provide tracking and attribution

+* `abilities_dynamicaudio`: a boolean showing whether this prefix company is capable of dynamic content insertion, used for advertising or content.

 * `prefixurl`: a website link (escaped) that links to the homepage of the podcast prefix company.

 * `prefixprivacyurl`: a website link (escaped) that links to the privacy policy of the podcast prefix company.